🔍

 Knowing how to conjugate verbs correctly in these moods allows you to easily express various thoughts and emotions in everyday conversation.

-sferzàre : to whip
+sferzare : to whip

 sfer||re : (accento grave)

-Indicative mood (Indicativo) of the verb sferzàre
+indicativo sferzare.
+Indicative mood of the verb sferzare

 Tempo semplice